StackVista/stackstate-docs/setup/agent/advanced-agent-configuration.md

 To reduce data production in StackState Agent running on Windows:

-1. Configure the `min_collection_interval` for each of the following system integrations, default 15 seconds:
+1. Configure the `min_collection_interval` for each of the following system integrations.
+The default setting is `15` seconds.
+Doubling this value should result in a noticeable drop in the amount of data produced.
+If required, you can increase the interval further, however, the aim should be to find a balance between the frequency of data collection and the amount of data received by StackState:
    - **Memory** - `C:\ProgramData\StackState\conf.d\memory.d\conf.yaml`
    - **CPU** - `C:\ProgramData\StackState\conf.d\cpu.d\conf.yaml`
    - **Disk** - `C:\ProgramData\StackState\conf.d\disk.d\conf.yaml`